Synovial Joint Dysfunction

 Why Does It Occur?

-SJD develops when the demands placed on a joint exceed its current capacity.
+SJD may develop when the demands placed on a joint exceed its current capacity to move, recover, or tolerate load.

 Common contributing factors include: